 - Differential diagnosis to rule out any other conditions that may be present

-- Sensitive Lyme testing from specialist Lyme labs in Germany, such as, Armin, Immunoscience, Melisa and DNA Connexions.
+- Sensitive Lyme testing from specialist Lyme labs in Germany, such as, Armin and Lyme Diagnostics.

 We treat Lyme as we would any other condition by using the functional medicine approach.
 This involves understanding which of the bodies systems and processes are not functioning correctly and why.
 By working with diet, supplements and herbal medicine we are able to improve the function of these systems.
 After making the body stronger we can then target the Borrelia Burgdorferi and the co-infections.

-With additional services such as Intra Venous laser therapy, silver, and immune boosting intravenous cocktails; we aim to be a one-stop shop for all lyme disease and associated conditions.
-Using the above approach we have been getting very good results with patients – even those who have failed other regimens.
+We also offer additional services such as intravenous therapy and immune boosting intravenous cocktails.
+Using the above approach we have been getting remarkable results with clients – even those who have failed other regimens.